Common Backyard Birding Mistakes to Avoid

-Bird feeders with dry seed should be cleaned monthly.
-Hummingbird feeders should be cleaned weekly.
-Cleaning feeders regularly helps prevent bacteria that can be harmful to birds.
+Bird feeders with dry seed and hummingbird feeders should be cleaned weekly with 9 parts water to 1 part bleach outdoors.
+Cleaning feeders regularly helps prevent bacteria that can be harmful to birds and humans.
 If there is any moisture from rain or snow, feeders should be cleaned more often.
-Clean feeders with hot soapy water or a mixture of 1 part bleach to 9 parts water to get rid of bacteria, fungi, and mold.
+Wash your hands after handling bird supplies.

 3. Not Changing Out Seed

 Bird feeders with dry seed should be cleaned monthly.
 Hummingbird feeders should be cleaned weekly.
 Cleaning feeders regularly helps prevent bacteria that can be harmful to birds.
 If there is any moisture from rain or snow, feeders should be cleaned more often.
-Clean feeders with hot soapy water or a Seeds should be changed regularly in feeders if birds don’t eat it.
-Change the seed in a dry seed feeder every 5-7 days to avoid mold, bacteria, or bugs in the feeders.
-It is important to keep birds safe by avoiding harmful bacteria growth.
-Birds will also sometimes avoid feeders that are dirty, so keep things clean to attract your favorite species!t bleach to 9 parts water to get rid of bacteria, fungi, and mold.
+Clean feeders with 9 parts water to 1 part bleach weekly outdoors.
+Change the seed in a dry seed feeder every 5-7 days to avoid mold, bacteria, or bugs in the feeders and always wash your hands after handling bird supplies and feeders.

 4. Not Feeding the Birds in the Winter